Peak District Guided Walking Tour 2025

 Accommodation: The Peveril of the Peak (B, L, D)

-Highlight: Beautiful Ilam Park with its Hall, church and gardens.
-We can see the River Manifold as it emerges from its underground route.
+Highlight: Blore and Ilam churches both have interesting memorials.
+In beautiful Ilam Park we can see the River Manifold as it emerges from its underground route.

 Distance: 9½ miles (15km)